Infinite Me

 Lately, I’ve been thinking about scale.

-As a human being, I’m one of eight million species on this planet, each with its own unique set of perceptions and ways of expressing, exploring and experiencing this world we share.
+As a human being, I’m one of eight billion people on this planet, each with their own unique set of perceptions and ways of expressing, exploring and experiencing this world we share.
 That’s not even considering that our planet is one 400 billion planets in our galaxy alone in a universe that’s wide beyond measure

-A more nuanced way of thinking about identity is as a color.
+A more nuanced way of thinking about identity might be to imagine ourselves as color.
 Light has the potential to break into every color of the rainbow.
 Each color is a different expression of light as it is absorbed and reflected back to the eye.

 Color Experiment